Juicy Fruit (Brooke Candy song)

-"Juicy Fruit" is a song by American recording artist Brooke Candy, released as a digital-only single on February 14, 2023.
+"Juicy Fruit" is a song by American rapper Brooke Candy, released as a digital-only single on February 14, 2023.
 It was released as her third single since the release of her debut album Sexorcism, and her twenty-sixth single overall.

 Background and release

 Candy first began sharing snippets of "Juicy Fruit" on her Instagram page on December 5, 2022, later hinting at the release of the song in an interview with Croatian producer Only Fire on January 6, 2023.
 It is a two-minute, twenty-one second electroclash song, which Candy described as "very Peaches", and heavily inspired by the 1980s in terms of fashion and visuals, and early 2000s electro/rock music in terms of sound.
 "It's unique and a lot different than what I've done in the past.
 The visual taps into a different era that I cherish.
 It's a little bit '80s, and I want to run with that," she said of the song in an interview with People.
 While the song follows her usual lyrical themes of sex-positivity and female empowerment, Candy described the song's creation and filming of the music video as fun and "very, very silly".

 The release of "Juicy Fruit" was reportedly meant to coincide with the initial rollout of Candy's still-developing sophomore album Candyland (2024) as the third single released from the project, following 2022's "Flip Phone" and "Yoga", although Candy expressed indecisiveness when considering whether to package the songs as part of a smaller project or to leave them as standalone singles during her January 2023 interview with Only Fire.

 The song was written by Brooke Candy and Jesse Saint John, with production and further songwriting handled by Cecile Believe and American producer Nightfeelings, as well as co-production from Candy herself.
 Cecile Believe contributed backing vocals to the song as well.